RGuilhem/kfs/README.md

 42 kernel from scratch

 # Roadmap
+## Current TODO list
+- Write basic kernel types

 ## kfs-1
 ### Mandatory part
-- [ ] Install GRUB on an virtual image
+- [X] Install GRUB on an virtual image
-- [ ] Write an ASM boot code that handles multiboot header, and use GRUB to init and call main function of the kernel itself.
+- [X] Write an ASM boot code that handles multiboot header, and use GRUB to init and call main function of the kernel itself.
-- [ ] Write basic kernel code of the choosen language.
+- [X] Write basic kernel code of the choosen language.
-- [ ] Compile it with correct flags, and link it to make it bootable.
+- [X] Compile it with correct flags, and link it to make it bootable.
 - [ ] Once all of those steps above are done, you can write some helpers like kernel types or basic functions (strlen, strcmp, ...)
 - [ ] Your work must not exceed 10 MB.
-- [ ] Code the interface between your kernel and the screen.
+- [X] Code the interface between your kernel and the screen.
-- [ ] Display "42" on the screen.
+- [X] Display "42" on the screen.

 ### Bonus Part
-- [ ] Add scroll and cursor support to your I/O interface.
+- [X] Add scroll and cursor support to your I/O interface.
-- [ ] Add colors support to your I/O interface.
+- [X] Add colors support to your I/O interface.
-- [ ] Add helpers like printf / printk in order to print information / debug easily.
+- [X] Add helpers like printf / printk in order to print information / debug easily.
 - [ ] Handle keyboard entries and print them.
 - [ ] Handle different screens, and keyboard shortcuts to switch easily between then.

 ## kfs-2
 ### Mandatory part
-- [ ] You must create a Global Descriptor Table.
+- [X] You must create a Global Descriptor Table.
-- [ ] Your GDT must contain:
+- [X] Your GDT must contain:
-◦ Kernel Code
+	- Kernel Code
-◦ Kernel Data
+	- Kernel Data
-◦ Kernel stack
+	- Kernel stack
-◦ User code
+	- User code
-◦ User data
+	- User data
-◦ User stack
+	- User stack
-◦ Your work should not exceed 10 MB.
+	- Your work should not exceed 10 MB.
 - [ ] You must declare your GDT to the BIOS.
-- [ ] The GDT must be set at address 0x00000800.
+- [X] The GDT must be set at address 0x00000800.
 - [ ] When this is done, you have to code a tool to print the kernel stack, in a human-friendly way.
 (Tip: If you haven’t made a printk yet, now is a good time !)
 ### Bonus Part